eikonomega/tdd-for-pandas/README.md

-# TDD for Pandas
+# Test-Driven Development for Pandas
-An introduction to test-driven development for practical pandas everywhere.
+Welcome panda, to the pool of sacred tears.
+First we will train, then we will eat.

 ## Contents
 [Lesson 1: What is TDD?](section-1--what-is-tdd.md)